akien-mga/godot-old-wiki/gdscript.md

 ###   [Plane](class_plane)

-3D Plane type in normalized form that contains a â€œnormalâ€ vector field and a â€œdâ€ scalar distance.
+3D Plane type in normalized form that contains a "normal" vector field and a "d" scalar distance.

 ###   [Quat](class_quat)

 Quaternion is a datatype used for representing a 3D rotation.
-Itâ€™s useful for interpolating rotations.
+It's useful for interpolating rotations.

 ###   [AABB](class_aabb)

-Axis Aligned bounding box (or 3D box) contains 2 vectors fields: â€œposâ€ and "size".
-Alternatively contains an â€œendâ€ field which is â€œpos+sizeâ€.
+Axis Aligned bounding box (or 3D box) contains 2 vectors fields: "pos" and "size".
+Alternatively contains an "end" field which is "pos+size".

 ###   [Matrix3](class_matrix3)